armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ## Connect to the Kubernetes cluster

-We must be able to connect to the Kubernetes cluster via `kubectl`.
+You must be able to connect to the Kubernetes cluster with `kubectl`.
 Depending on the type of your Kubernetes cluster, there are a number of ways of achieving this.

 ### Connecting to an AWS EKS cluster

-If we're using an AWS EKS cluster, we must be able to deploy resources to it.
-This assumes we have already configured the `aws` CLI with credentials and a default region / availability zone (see installation directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and configuration directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
-You most likely want the V2 version of the AWS CLI.
+If you use an AWS EKS cluster, you must be able to deploy resources to it.
+Before you start this section, make sure you have configured the `aws` CLI with credentials and a default region / availability zone.
+For more information, see the `aws` [installation directions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configuration directions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
+Armory recommends using the V2 version of the AWS CLI.

-If we have access to the role that created the EKS cluster, we can update our kubeconfig with access to our Kubernetes cluster with this command:
+If you have access to the role that created the EKS cluster, update your kubeconfig with access to the Kubernetes cluster using this command:

 ```bash
 aws eks update-kubeconfig --name <EKS_CLUSTER_NAME>
 ```

-From here, we can validate access to the cluster with this command (should receive a number of namespaces)
+From here, validate access to the cluster with this command:

 ```bash
 kubectl get namespaces
 ```

+The command returns the namespaces in the EKS cluster.

 ### Connecting to other Kubernetes clusters

-If we've stood up Kubernetes on AWS with KOPS or another Kubernetes tool, ensure that we can communicate with our Kubernetes cluster with kubectl.
+If you created a Kubernetes on AWS with KOPS or another Kubernetes tool, ensure that you can communicate with the Kubernetes cluster with `kubectl`:

 ```bash
 kubectl get namespaces
 ```

+The command returns the namespaces in the EKS cluster.

 ## Start the Halyard StatefulSet

-Halyard is a Docker image used to install Spinnaker (it generates Kubernetes manifests for each of the Spinnaker services).
-We're going to run it in our Kubernetes cluster as a StatefulSet with one (1) Pod.
+Halyard is a Docker image used to install Spinnaker.
+It generates Kubernetes manifests for each of the Spinnaker services.
+This guide explains how to run it in a Kubernetes cluster as a StatefulSet with one (1) Pod.

-First, create a namespace for Spinnaker to run in (this can be any namespace)
+First, create a namespace for Spinnaker to run in (this can be any namespace):

 ```bash
 kubectl create ns spinnaker
 ```

-We can use this manifest to install and run Halyard

-Call this file `halyard.yml`:
+Create a file called `halyard.yml` that contains the following:

 ```yml
 ---
 apiVersion: rbac.authorization.k8s.io/v1